All right, we decided to look into this Teamsters bailout business based on the question of the previous caller.

 Well, there are people playing some games in New York to see if they can find some loopholes to stop them.

-There's no long armor government involved here.
+There's no long arm of government involved here.

 We love listening to you.

-Most of the time we are absolutely behind you.
+Most of the time, we are absolutely behind you.

-I understand your theory.
+Look, Mr. Speaker, I don't understand your theory.

 I understand your theory, but the circumstances of this mosque are not analogous.